Law National Aptitude Test (LNAT)

 All applicants are advised to go to the website www.lnat.ac.uk to find out more about the Law National Aptitude Test (LNAT).

 NB: Singapore University of Social Sciences will receive the results before the applicants will.
-When making an application, applicants need only confirm they have already taken the test.
+When making an application, applicants are to submit their LNAT appointment slips for SUSS' reference.

 * Please note that the number of available test slots are limited.
 As such, the applicants are strongly encouraged to register for their test as early as possible.